Rithika-tech-projects/Steganography/README.md

 # Steganography using AI with python
-This project uses AI-powered steganography, where a VGG16 model selects the best image for embedding a secret message.
-Built with Python, OpenCV, NumPy, and TensorFlow, it ensures secure message hiding and extraction.
+* This project integrates AI-driven image selection with steganography to securely hide messages within images.
+Using a pre-trained deep learning model (VGG16), it analyzes images and selects the most suitable one for encryption.
+The chosen image is then processed to embed a hidden message, ensuring security and privacy.
+The system also supports message extraction and decryption, making it an effective approach for secure communication.
 # Features

 **AI-Based Image Selection:**